ScDecorum

 • Boston City Hall, Massachusetts, USA: Created by architects Kallmann, McKinnell, and Knowles, the Boston City Hall exemplifies the Brutalist style with its striking concrete facade, expansive open spaces, and innovative structural design, embodying the movement’s emphasis on creating functional public spaces that foster civic engagement and interaction.

-Boston City Hall, Massachusetts, USASave
+Boston City Hall, Massachusetts, USA

 yale-arch-linkedbyair.herokuapp.com